 Year of call: 2016Book BarristerDownload Details

 Kevin qualified as a solicitor in 2002 and worked as a defence practitioner, gaining a reputation as a persuasive advocate.
 He was also employed by the Crown Prosecution Service for ten years and prosecuted a full range of cases in the Crown Court.
-Kevin was called to the Bar in 2016 in order to develop his defence practice further.
 He has worked in the Crown Court since 2009.
+Kevin was called to the Bar in 2016 in order to further develop his defence practice.
+He is a Grade 3 prosecutor.

 Court of Appeal